Ataago/File-Type-Identification/README.md

 # File Type Identification
-Worksample by BlueOptima to identify file type using various sources by using files name and file extensions.
+Identify file type using various sources by using files name and file extensions.

 # Problem​ ​Statement: